 Grammar: Adjective clauses

 The student learns what adjective clauses are and which pronouns are used to introduce them (who, which, whom, that, etc.).
-The student puts their knowledge into practice by identifying the relative pronouns and adjectival clauses, as well as completing them by choosing the correct alternative.
+The student puts their knowledge into practice by identifying the relative pronouns and adjectival clauses in sentences, as well as completing sentences by choosing the correct alternative.

 Finally, the student fills in the table by matching the words and phrases from the video with their meanings (borax, poison squad, acute poisoning, etc.).